SanchayGupta1197/kafka-sink-azure-kusto/Kusto-Sink-Connector.md

 ### Error Dead-Letter-Queue
 The Azure Kusto Sink Connector uses the [error dead-letter queue (DLQ)](https://kafka.apache.org/24/documentation.html#sinkconnectconfigs) to produces failure records for messages that result in an error when processed by this sink connector, or its transformations or converters.
 ### Miscellaneous Dead-Letter-Queue
-The Azure Kusto Sink Connector uses the miscellaneous dead-letter queue (DLQ) to produces failure records for messages that failed to be ingested in to the Kusto cluster due to network interruptions or unavailability of the Kusto Cluster.
+The Azure Kusto Sink Connector uses the miscellaneous dead-letter queue (DLQ) to produce failed records into Kafka for the following scenarios:
+- Failed to be ingested in to the Kusto cluster when `IngestionServiceException` is caught due to network interruptions or unavailability of the Kusto Cluster.
+- Failed to be written into file for ingestion when `IOException |DataException` are caught due to temp directory does not exist , user has insufficient permission to write to/ create a file in the temp directory.
 > Note
 > When using Dead-Letter Queues in a secured environment add additional security configurations prepended with `error.deadletterqueue.` and `misc.deadletterqueue.` respectively.
 ---